This is part of the core curriculum for International Online Bible College, but anyone may use this material free of charge.

-Scope of the Course: In this course, you will become familiar with the rules of interpreting the Bible and various methods of studying the Scriptures both for your own edification and for teaching others.
+Scope of the Training: In this course, you will become familiar with the rules of interpreting the Bible and various methods of studying the Scriptures both for your own edification and for teaching others.
 While you may be quite familiar with reading the Bible, you are likely to glean some new techniques from this introductory course.

 1. Watch Where Did the Bible Come From?

-Assignment (250 words minimum, 250 points): Choose a book of the Bible and discuss who wrote it.
+Action: Choose a book of the Bible and discuss who wrote it.
 What is the evidence that person wrote the book?

 2. Watch History of Bible Translation